 Even before the pandemic, customers increasingly expected easily accessible and fully personalised digital products and services.
 As a result, financial institutions were already rethinking processes, expanding tech investments and testing new applications.

-Incumbents have traditionally looked for technologies to increase efficiency and lower costs.
+Incumbents have traditionally sought technologies to increase efficiency and reduce costs.
 Fintechs, by contrast, start with a customer problem, identify ways to address it with digital tools, and then build new business models around digital solutions.

 The progressive consumer

 ESG is big business.
-Banks are restructuring to adopt green pledges, and fintechs are developing new solutions to address climate-related consumers and issues, all as part of detailed, overarching ESG strategies.
+Banks are restructuring to adopt green pledges, and fintechs are developing new solutions to address climate-related issues, all as part of detailed, overarching ESG strategies.
 ESG-focused fintechs have a unique ability to achieve rapid growth, deliver sustainability-focused innovation, and attract investment capital to support their efforts to improve the environment and society while generating substantial returns.
-All of this is being done due to the requirements of an ever-evolving and demanding consumer.
+All of this is being done to meet the requirements of an ever-evolving, demanding consumer.

-The climate-centric fintechs in the payments sector are driving the most prominent change focus on influencing the spending behaviours of sustainability-minded consumers.
+Climate-centric fintechs in the payments sector are driving the most prominent change, focusing on influencing the spending behaviours of sustainability-minded consumers.
 By engaging with this demographic, fintechs can sustain their revenues by aligning financial transactions with ESG goals.

 Competition and innovation: Creating novel financial products and services

 Over the past decade, new digital fintechs have begun to transform and disrupt the financial services sector.
-Technological advances in finance are not recent, but progress has arguably accelerated in the digital age due to improvements in mobile communications, AI, machine learning, and information collection and processing technologies.
-This revolution was matched by an extraordinary increase in consumer expectations.
+Technological advances in finance are not new, but progress has arguably accelerated in the digital age, driven by improvements in mobile communications, AI, machine learning, and information collection and processing technologies.
+An extraordinary increase matched this revolution in consumer expectations.

 The payments market, in particular, has experienced a rapid proliferation of digital innovations that make payments faster and cashless.
 Consumers in developed and emerging markets have increasingly adopted fintech services because of their convenience and lower cost.
-The challenge for new and existing firms is creating and delivering new financial products and services as they strive to compete.
+The challenge for new and existing firms is to create and deliver new financial products and services as they compete.

 –